costajob/app-servers/README.md

 ```

 ##### Considerations
-Rack proves to be a pretty fast HTTP server (at least among scripting languages): it's modular, easy to extend and almost every Ruby Web framework is Rack-compliant.
+Rack is de facto the standard library to expose an HTTP interface in Ruby: it's modular, easy to extend and supported by almost all Ruby App server.
+Not surprisingly Ruby delivers the worst performance of the pack.
+Ruby 3 is aimed to be three times faster than Ruby 2.0, although all has to be proven yet (it will happen in 2020).
+If Ruby would reach Node.js on term of throughput it will be enough for most use cases.

 ##### Concurrency and parallelism
 Puma delivers concurrency by using native threads.
 Because of MRI's GIL, Puma relies on the pre-forking model for parallelism: 8 processes (workers) are forked, one acts as the parent.
+Ruby 3.0 will include a new, parallel, concurrency model beta-named *Guild*: yet it has to be seen how future App server implementations will use it efficiently.

 ### Plug with Cowboy
 I tested Elixir by using [Plug](https://github.com/elixir-lang/plug) library that provides a [Cowboy](https://github.com/ninenines/cowboy) adapter.